Wargames.MY 2024

 Step 1: Analyzing the File

-The header revealed a JFIF file signature (FF D8 FF E0
+The header revealed a JFIF file signature (

 Further inspection revealed multiple occurrences of the string "meow" in the hex data, which corrupted the file.